midl-dev/tezos-on-gke/README.md

 When the Tezos protocol changes, be sure to edit the terraform variables `protocol` and `protocol_short` to match the new version.

-On your machine, issue `docker pull tezos/tezos:mainnet` to ensure you have the latest version of the baker and endorser.

 Then, apply the changes.
 Your baker will restart with the right baking and endorsing daemons.

 Remotely ssh into the remote signers